Integralist/integralist.co.uk/content/posts/go-style-guide.md

 When taking a slice of a slice you might stumble into behaviour which appears confusing at first.
 The `cap`, `len` and `data` fields might change, but the underlying array is not re-allocated, nor copied over and so modifications to the slice will modify the original backing array.

-> Refer to the golang language specification section on ["full slice expressions"](https://golang.org/ref/spec#Slice_expressions) syntax (`[low : high : max]`) for controlling the capacity of a slice.
+> **NOTE**: There are more examples/explanations in https://blogtitle.github.io/go-slices-gotchas/

 ### Ghost update 1

-The underlying array is modified after updating an element on the slice:
+The underlying array is modified after updating an element on the slice as there is no re-allocation of the underlying array:

 ```go
 a := []int{1, 2}